secretstartups/handbook/resellers/index.html.md

 *   Training and Enablement
-    *   Sales training and enablement, ensuring that our partners are as well trained and equipped as our own sales teams.
+    *   Sales training and enablement, ensuring that our partners are as well-trained and equipped as our own sales teams
     *   Technical services, training and enablement designed to help you drive customer usage and adoption
-    *   GitLab Badging, Accreditation & Certification.
+    *   GitLab Badging, Accreditation & Certification
-*   Global expansion of our channel team to support the growth of your GitLab success.
+*   Global expansion of our channel team to support the growth of your GitLab success
-*   Improved ease of doing business, via a new partner portal with online resources and tools.
+*   Improved ease of doing business, via a new partner portal with online resources and tools
-*   Marketing resources and marketing development funds for lead creation.
+*   Marketing resources and marketing development funds for lead creation
-*   Support for our partners throughout the entire customer journey.
+*   Support for our partners throughout the entire customer journey

 ### Partner Program Tracks